 I like to think of this recipe as the grown up version of the chocolate pudding cups kids used to wolf down growing up.
 I was more of a rice pudding girl myself but nonetheless, I loved thick creamy pudding.
 The issue of course for me with traditional chocolate pudding or chocolate mousse was all the dairy.
 Traditional chocolate mousse is made with tons of heavy cream and plenty of sugar.
 To healthy up this indulgent dessert classic, I used nature’s versions of heavy cream: avocado and coconut milk!

 I know healthy chocolate mousse sounds like an oxymoron, but it can be done!
 And maybe you’re thinking “Ok, it’s healthy, but does it taste good?”.
 I’m here to tell you that healthy and tasty can be best friends…I pinky promise.
-Tim was very skeptical of avocado in dessert, but when he tasted it he couldn’t taste the avocado in there.
-All he could taste was creaminess and chocolate.
+If you’re skeptical of avocado in dessert, just try it.
+All you taste is creaminess and chocolate.

 So what makes this chocolate avocado mousse SOOO creamy and indulgent?